Minor Arcana · Cups

 Yes or No?

-no. The Eight of Cups leans no — the deeper current is moving away from the situation as it stands; what's missing won't be found by staying.
+No. The Eight of Cups leans no — the deeper current is moving away from the situation as it stands; what's missing won't be found by staying.

 Card combinations